Receive Focus insights straight to your inbox

 Why renewable energy will drive the Fourth Industrial Revolution

-There have been three big explosions in the modern era, explains Power: "The age of steam gave us the first industrial revolution; the second was the age of electrical energy around the 1880s, and the third was the age of computing energy after World War II."
+There have been three big explosions in the modern era, explains Power: "The age of steam gave us the First Industrial Revolution; the second was the age of electrical energy around the 1880s, and the third was the age of computing energy after World War II."

-Using transportation as an analogy, Power explains that the first industrial revolution, steam, gave us mechanisation (think railways); the second, electricity, gave us assembly lines (think car production); and the third, computing energy, is giving us digital technology (think self-driving cars).
+Using transportation as an analogy, Power explains that the First Industrial Revolution, steam, gave us mechanisation (think railways); the second, electricity, gave us assembly lines (think car production); and the third, computing energy, is giving us digital technology (think self-driving cars).

-"The West, if it is to continue growing in any meaningful way, needs a massive boost of productivity to reignite growth; it basically needs an energy revolution.”
+The west, if it is to continue growing in any meaningful way, needs a massive boost of productivity to reignite growth; it basically needs an energy revolution.

-The advent of “free” energy
+The advent of 'free' energy

 Power believes that a true industrial revolution is defined by four hallmarks.
 The first is that a new energy source is released into the system.
-The second sees the two arms of economics – supply and demand – take that energy source and create “magic” with it.
+The second sees the two arms of economics – supply and demand – take that energy source and create 'magic' with it.

 "Third, on the demand side," says Power, "we see the adoption rate of that energy grow geometrically.
 People suddenly can't have enough of it.
 But the real magic happens on the [fourth] supply side, because the people who produce that energy are able to produce it at lower and lower costs."

-So what burst of energy will drive the next industrial revolution after steam, electricity and computing energy?
-Renewable energy in the form of wind, solar and hydropower, which also brings us into the age of “free” energy, says Power.
+So, what burst of energy will drive the next industrial revolution after steam, electricity and computing energy?
+Renewable energy in the form of wind, solar and hydropower, which also brings us into the age of 'free' energy, says Power.

 "I put 'free' in inverted commas for a very important reason.
 Up until now, virtually every feedstock that we've used to provide energy, we've had to pay for – whether it be oil, uranium or coal.
 But we will not have to pay for wind and sun – the feedstock will come free."

-What we will need to pay for is what we need to combine with the feedstock in order to create the energy; solar panels for example ‒ the price of which, notes Power, is dropping at an unbelievable rate.
+What we will need to pay for is what we need to combine with the feedstock in order to create the energy; solar panels, for example ‒ the price of which, notes Power, is dropping at an unbelievable rate.
 "This is going to have a huge effect on boosting productivity all over the world."

 Renewables around the world

 "The interesting thing about renewables for South Africa is that we end up being in the best of both worlds – we have good wind and good sun.
-So the opportunity here is greater than is generally found in most other parts of the world.
-The question is going to be: ‘To what extent is the government going to allow us to harvest wind and sunshine?’”
+So, the opportunity here is greater than is generally found in most other parts of the world.
+The question is going to be: To what extent is the government going to allow us to harvest wind and sunshine?"

-For now though, it's predominantly in the East where countries are seriously moving into this space – to produce energy from renewable sources, at a cheaper price, than they can from coal and gas.
+For now, though, it's predominantly in the east where countries are seriously moving into this space – to produce energy from renewable sources, at a cheaper price, than they can from coal and gas.

-This includes developing a system to send huge volumes of ultra-high voltage transmissions, which had previously resulted in huge loss of electricity over long distances.
-With the new system in place, loss has been reduced from 40% to 5%.
+This includes developing a system to send huge volumes of ultra-high voltage transmissions, which had previously resulted in a huge loss of electricity over long distances.
+With the new system in place, the loss has been reduced from 40% to 5%.

 "The Chinese are putting solar panels everywhere – in deserts and on lakes, including the largest floating solar plant in the world, in Huainan."

 A water revolution

-"The interesting thing about the renewable revolution is that it's a one-two punch: “The obvious 'one' is the energy revolution.
-The 'second’ though less obvious – but especially here in South Africa, just as important – is the water revolution that follows.
+"The interesting thing about the renewable revolution is that it's a one-two punch: The obvious 'one' is the energy revolution.
+The 'second’ – though less obvious, but especially here in SA, is just as important – is the water revolution that follows."

-Storage – the “Holy Grail”
+Storage – the 'holy grail'

 Another area in which the Chinese have also become adept, along with a number of northern European countries, is wind: "The UK is number one in harvesting offshore wind, as it lies at the end of a wind tunnel that blows off the North Atlantic.
 Then, in order, come Germany, China, Denmark, the Netherlands, Belgium and Sweden.
-They're just in the right places to capture it.”
+They're just in the right places to capture it," says Power.

-The storage of renewable energy is what has, however, become the “holy grail”.
-But Power notes that strides being made that will see this market double six times by 2030, just as battery costs will continue to fall.
+The storage of renewable energy is what has, however, become the 'holy grail'.
+But, notes Power, strides are being made that will see this market double six times by 2030, just as battery costs will continue to fall.
 And again, China leads the race, with a number of companies dealing with the production of electric batteries.

 The move away from nuclear

-Indeed, renewable energy is causing a paradigm shift in the way most countries and companies think: the biggest worldwide producer of nuclear at a national level is the French utility EDF and it's now shifting to solar.
+Indeed, renewable energy is causing a paradigm shift in the way most countries and companies think: the biggest worldwide producer of nuclear at a national level is the French utility Électricité de France (EDF), and it's now shifting to solar.
 North Korea is abandoning nuclear.
 China has cancelled 103 coal-fired power plants.
 General Electric is on a campaign to save itself and is going into wind power to rebuild the company's earnings.

 Adds Power: "Even the world's largest sovereign wealth fund, Norway, which made its money from oil, now rather wants to invest in oil companies that are diversifying into renewable energy.
-Which is, of course, exactly what the big boys are doing, at least in Europe, from Chevron and BP to
+Which is, of course, exactly what the big boys are doing, at least in Europe, from Chevron and BP to Shell."

 How does this affect implications for investors?
 Power is clear on this: "Green is gold.
 What we're experiencing at the moment is profound."